mblackLibrarian/mblackLibrarian.github.io/README.md

 ## [Projects](https://mblackLibrarian.github.io/projects)
 ---
 # mblackLibrarian.github.io
-This is my practice site
+This is my practice site.
+I'm using it to learn how to build a GitHub pages site.

-## IS THIS THE PAGE THAT LOADS?
+I have three sections so far.
+These are linked in the menu above.

+I'm also using this to become more familiar with Mark Down.